-Chairman of the Board of Trustees, Morristown, NJ
+Chairman of the Board of Trustees, Mendham, NJ

 Daniel J. Ryterband

-Daniel lives with his wife and three children in suburban New York City and is president of Frederic W. Cook & Co., which provides consulting services to corporate boards in the areas of executive compensation and human resources strategy.
+Daniel and his wife live in suburban New York City and have three children.
+He is Chairman and Chief Executive Officer of FW Cook & Co., which provides consulting services to corporate boards in the areas of executive compensation, human resources strategy and corporate governance.
 He is a graduate of Rutgers University and holds an MBA from the Leonard N. Stern School of Business at New York University.
 He also holds several professional designations related to executive compensation and employee benefits.

 George J. Kramer